-The Mitsubishi FX Driver supports the following data types.
+The Mitsubishi FX Net Driver supports the following data types.

 Data Type Description

 Boolean Single bit

-Word Unsigned 16-bit value
+Unsigned 16-bit value

-bit 0 is the low bit
+Word bit 0 is the low bit

 bit 15 is the high bit

-Short Signed 16-bit value
+Signed 16-bit value

-Chort

-bit 0 is the low bit
+Short bit 0 is the low bit

-bit 14 is the high bit
+Short bit 14 is the high bit

 bit 15 is the sign bit

-DWord Unsigned 32-bit value
+Unsigned 32-bit value

+Shorghou oz bit value

-bit 0 is the low bit bit 31 is the high bit
+DWord bit 0 is the low bit

+bit 31 is the high bit

-Long Signed 32-bit value
+Signed 32-bit value

-Long Signed 52-bit value

-bit 0 is the low bit
+Long bit 0 is the low bit

 bit 30 is the high bit

 bit 31 is the sign bit

-Float 32-bit Floating point value
+32-bit floating point value.

-The driver interprets two consecutive registers as a single precision value by making the last register the high word and the first register the law word
+Float The driver interprets two consecutive registers as a floating point value by making the second register the high word and the first register the low word.

-Ohnimm last register the high word and the first register the low word.

-String Null terminated ASCII string

-Support includes HiLo LoHi byte order selection and string lengths up to 64 bytes.